Lakshmi Narasimha Temple, Bhadravati, Karnataka

 It is so disappointing when you travel all the way to a temple and find it locked.
 Obviously shows that my planning wasn’t good.
 We reached around 4.30PM at Lakshmi Narasimha Temple Bhadravati and saw the lock on the door staring back at us.
 It would open only at 6.30, that is 2 hours later we were told.
 All we could do was pradakshina (circumambulation) of the temple.
-The simple pradakshina we did kept us captivated for long, for the wall panels were engraved with such sculptures.
+The simple pradakshina we did kept us captivated for long.
+The wall panels of the temple are engraved with such rich detailed sculptures.

 Sri Lakshmi Narasimha Temple is dedicated to Lord Vishnu.
 The construction of this temple by Hoysalas dates back to 13th century.
-The temple was built by King Veera Narasimha, grandson of King Vishnuvardhana.
+King Veera Narasimha, grandson of King Vishnuvardhana, built this temple.

 Lakshmi Narasimha Temple

 Lakshmi Narasimha is a trikuta temple, meaning temple with 3 shrines.
 The whole temple stands on a 3 feet high Nakshatra style (star shaped) platform.
 The engravings though are not as rich as I saw in Amrutheshwara Temple.
 The first collage has the exterior of Garbhagudi.
 It is the abode of Sri Lakshmi Narasimha idol, one of the avatars of Lord Vishnu.
 The temple has idols of Lord Sri Krishna, Lord Purushottama, Lord Ganesha and Goddess Sharadamba along with the deity the Lord Narasimha.

 The temple has mukhamantapa at its entrance, open hall with black shiny pillars.
 There is a closed central hall with no windows.
 This connects the mukhamantapa with the three sanctums.
 The outer wall has two sets of carvings.
 The lower panel at our eye sight level has carvings of Gods and Goddesses accompanied by performing musicians.